 Microloans are from $1,000 to $50,000 loans with a wide range of terms.
 They're designed for start-ups, so they don't require a demonstrated history of profitability.

 The Small Business Administration's Microloan program works through local non-profits.
-It funds start-up, expansion and child-care centers.
+It funds start-up, expansion, and child-care centers.
 It requires collateral and personal loan guarantees.

 Accion is a website that connects small businesses with lenders from around the world.
-It lends anywhere from $200 to $300,000.
+It lends anywhere from $5,000 to $100,000.

 Kiva allows lenders to contribute just a portion of the borrowers' loan.
 It is a non-profit designed to help entrepreneurs in under-served parts of the world, but U.S. small businesses can and do apply.
-Kiva.Zip provides interest-free loans if you're business providing a social good, such as organic food, an urban mushroom farm, or gluten-free vegan granola.
+Kiva provides interest-free loans if you're business providing a social good, such as organic food, an urban mushroom farm, or gluten-free vegan granola.

 Boot-strap loans are the most common source of funds because loan applications are difficult and time-consuming.
 Most businesses that are just starting out use their own funds, loans from friends and family, or credit card debt.
 The advantage is that you can get any of these loans pretty quickly.

+The disadvantage is that loans from friends and family are emotionally risky.
+That's because they can permanently ruin your relationships with them.
 Once friends and family become lenders, they may meddle with your business, causing distractions.
 If your business fails, they may take it personally or think you took them for granted.
 You might be forced to give them your car, home or anything else you put up for collateral.
 There could be hard feelings from all sides.